 Samsung is following a very similar design to what we saw in 2022.
 In fact, the new design follows the Galaxy S22 Ultra more closely.
 All three new handsets have a boxier design, and they no longer have a camera bump housing all cameras.
 Instead, each camera has its individual housing.
 Because the new design follows the Galaxy S22 Ultra closely, the Galaxy S23 Ultra looks nearly identical to its direct predecessor.

 Samsung Galaxy S prices: The historical picture

 Below, you’ll find a chart that gives a bird’s eye view of the main entries in the entire Galaxy S family.
 You can see the pricing steadily increases over time, but there are plenty of fluctuations from year to year.
 Be sure to note that huge dive from 2020 to now.

-Although we can’t see into the future, this chart does make it seem like Samsung Galaxy S prices in 2020 will be as high as they go for quite a while.
-Unless global economies magically rebound, it’s highly unlikely Samsung would attempt to go as high as Galaxy S20 pricing any time soon.
+Although we can’t see into the future, this chart does make it seem like Samsung Galaxy S prices in 2023 will be as high as they go for quite a while.
+Unless global economies magically rebound, it’s doubtful that Samsung will attempt to go as high as Galaxy S20 pricing soon.

-Of course, long gone are the days in which you’d be able to buy a Galaxy S flagship for under $700.
+Of course, long gone are the days in which you could buy a Galaxy S flagship for under $700.
 Thankfully, the Fan Edition line appears to be very successful for Samsung.
 The Samsung Galaxy A series also helps buyers who can’t afford Galaxy S devices.
 Rest assured, if you want a smartphone, Samsung’s got one at a price you can afford!